 13. The International Monetary Fund (various years) and the China Statistical Yearbooks (various years and pages).

-Read all posts by The European Financial Review
+About the author: The European Financial Review

 The European Financial Review is the leading business intelligence magazine read widely by financial experts and the wider business community.
 It is designed to ensure you make informed decisions that enhance your finances, your business and your lifestyle.